 (Dis)Placed in Sunset Park: Through the Voices of Immigrant Stories” an interactive media project by Betty Yu

-(Dis)Placed in Sunset Park.
-This work-in-progress interactive web based documentary project explores the impact of urban gentrification and displacement on long time immigrant residents in a Sunset Park working class Brooklyn neighborhood of New York City, that I grew up in.
-This project is in the production and research stages.
+(Dis)Placed in Sunset Park is a work-in-progress interactive web-based interactive documentary project explores the impact of urban gentrification and displacement on long time immigrant residents in a Sunset Park working class Brooklyn neighborhood of New York City, that I grew up in.
+This project is in the research and production stages.

-(Dis)Placed in Sunset Park, is a web-based interactive documentary project containing 3-6 minute videos of mainly Latino and Chinese immigrants, workers and residents in Brooklyn’s diverse Sunset Park neighborhood in New York City.
+(Dis)Placed in Sunset Park, is a web-based interactive documentary project that will feature 5-7 minute videos of mainly Latino and Chinese immigrants, workers and residents in Brooklyn’s diverse Sunset Park neighborhood in New York City.
 The common theme among their stories is the shared narrative of migration to the U.S., their journey to Sunset Park and the fear of displacement as a result of rising rents.
 Each story will be grounded in the subject’s own sense of home, sanctuary and refuge that they have found in Sunset Park.
 The title refers to the way people are being “displaced in” their own community as it changes around them; and to the some are being crowded into smaller quarters within Sunset Park as well.

 In the past fifteen years, New York City has experienced an acceleration of gentrification, with working class and immigrant communities being displaced and uprooted from their homes and communities.
 NYC Mayor DeBlasio unveiled a plan last year to rezone fifteen neighborhoods, making way for more luxury housing and big box stores.
 Brooklyn’s immigrant neighborhood of Sunset Park is among one of the hardest hit by gentrification.